MaxRubby/flsim_dqn/README.md

 #### To do:

 * Inference server using saved train server +++ Tian
+* Organize git repo - Tian
-* our controbutions - Tian
+* our controbutions in paper - Tian

 * add figure 1 to paper - Niu Cheng
-* plot PCA validation as shown in paper, add explanation - Yuting
+* plot PCA validation as shown in paper, add explanation - (Yuting)
   * 100 clients with 2 n-components,
   * 10 clients with 2 n-components
   * data obtained, to be plotted

 * experiments setup - Yuting (wait)
   * 10 / 100
   * 4 / 20
   * 2 / 10
-  * plot the Fedavg for IID/non-IID for each,
+  * plot the Fedavg for IID/non-IID for each setting (accuracy vs. round)
   * plot the DQN train performance in each setting (total rewards vs. episode)
-  * plot DQN infer in each settings compared with FedAvg, K-means
+  * plot DQN infer in each settings compared with FedAvg, K-means (accuracy vs. round)

-* Conclusion (wait)
+* Conclusions (wait)
 * Youtube video
   * make slide and present (Niu Cheng)